Golf anyone … anyone? Developers reimagine South Florida’s money-losing courses

 Topgolf, a Texas-based entertainment and technology-themed firm, has been establishing a presence in major commercial centers around the world, including Miami.
 At least five Topgolf facilities have either opened or are being planned in Florida.
 The first opened in Miami Gardens in 2016.

 Investors are also considering other uses for all that golf course land.

 Soccer superstar and entrepreneur David Beckham is considering transforming the Melreese Country Club in Miami into a 25,000-seat Major League Soccer stadium.
 Beckham and his partners, Marcelo Claure, Jorge and Jose Mas, and Simon Fuller have put the price tag at $200 million.

 For Topgolf, facilities are typically three-story entertainment complexes that feature a driving range, restaurant and bar.
 The golf balls are microchipped so statistics like distance and accuracy can be tracked and translated into points for games.

-In some cases, they’re being built on existing courses, as in West Palm Beach.
-There, a Topgolf facility will rise on the 196-acre West Palm Beach municipal golf course.
+In some cases, they replace existing courses, as in West Palm Beach.
+There, a Topgolf facility will rise on the former 196-acre West Palm Beach municipal golf course.
 And while it could be seen as a competitor to 18-hole courses, Topgolf says it works closely with institutions like the Professional Golfers’ Association to help some courses stay open.

 Topgolf spokesperson Morgan Schaaf said Florida is a natural place for Topgolf to expand, which the company is doing at a rapid rate.
 Topgolf is aiming to open seven to 10 locations a year, she said.
 It’s also going international, with facilities planned for Australia, Canada and Mexico within the next five years.
 Schaaf added that half its customers are golf novices because the company makes it more accessible than a traditional course.